Financial-Times/o-card/README.md

 ### Meta area and meta image

 The meta area of the card by itself has no style.
 It's used to contain the `card__tag` and `card__meta-image` elements.
 The meta image element is a container for an `img` tag or icon and also has a theme of `--rounded` to make the container circular.

+## Migration Guide

+### Updating from v2 to v3

+V2 -> V3 introduces the new majors of `o-colors` and `o-typography`.
+Updating to this new version will mean updating any other components that you have which are using `o-colors` or `o-typography`.
+There are no other breaking changes in this release.

 ----